ccolinjackson/ccolinjackson.github.io/_posts/2022-02-21-Star-Wars-Scene-3.md

 </video>

 <br>
 Now we become acquainted with Threepio's catchphrase "This is madness."
 This shot is a continuation of the previous dolly shot, intercut with closeups of Artoo.
 The detail on the two main droids is outstanding.
 These are working droids, with grease, dirt and dents.
-Threepio is a bit dirty than you might expect for a protocol droid, but I believe that's primarily to hide the camera crew filming the scene.
+Threepio is a bit dirtier than you might expect for a protocol droid, but I believe that's primarily to hide the camera crew filming the scene.
 You can kind of make them out if you look in the reflection of his chestplate.

-We also learn that Artoo communicates in beeps, chirps and whistles, while Threepio has a stuff British accent.
+We also learn that Artoo communicates in beeps, chirps and whistles, while Threepio has a stiff British accent.
 It's hard to tell the layout of the Blockade Runner; Rebel Troopers are running in the opposite direction of the droids, and there are turns to the corridor, plus openings to other sections of the ship.